 1. Know what job you’re interviewing for

 As a potential employee of the company, you should have an idea of what type of work you’re going to be doing and what role you are applying for, the more you know about the place you want to work at, and who the company are and can show this is the place you want to work at only makes you a good choice.
-So, the first step is to look at their web page know the products, services, clients, and who the competition is, and look at social media, case studies, and white papers (in the interview ask questions about a case study or whitepapers)
+So, the first step is to look at their web page to know the products, services, clients and who the competition are, look at social media, or case studies and white papers (in the interview ask questions about a case study or whitepapers)

 2. Find out what skills and experience the company values.

 To find these out go to their career webpage and they will likely share these details.
-Also, look at the company mission statement, If you can’t find a mission statement just Google the company name with “mission statement” When you know what they are looking for in a candidate you can position yourself as the best version of that.
-Reach out to past or current employees and network with them to find out the skills and experience they look for.
-“Hi, I know you work for company X what do you think about them, what do they value the most?”
+Also look at the company mission statement, If you can’t find a mission statement just Google the company name with “mission statement” When you know what they are looking for in a candidate you can position yourself as the best version of that.
+Also Reach out to past or current employees and network with them to find out skills and experience they look for.
+“Hi, I know you work for company X what do you thin about them, what do they value the most?”